madebybo/mr.bo-co/site/content/work/mGestures.md

 ## ui iteration

+We create style guides, templates, and other accelerant frameworks for the design team members

 We went through many iterations as to the look and feel for the UI.
+7）

 <div><img src="/work/mgestures/iteration.png"></div>